cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 ---
-title: Make a Checkers Blockchain
+title: Make a Checkers' Blockchain
 order: 4
-description: You create the object that stores a game.
+description: You create the object that stores a game
+tag: deep-dive
 ---

-# Make a Checkers Blockchain
+# Make a Checkers' Blockchain

 With Starport, you learned how to jump-start a brand new blockchain.
 Let's dive deeper and see how you would go about creating one that lets people play the game of checkers in a decentralized fashion.